 Ever tried to sleep under the sky where stars are your better companions?
-If no, you should try out once to enjoy the peace and silence of mountains.
+If no, you should try out once to enjoy the peace and silence of the mountains.
 There is nothing better than tent camping 101 to get such a privilege.
-Tent camping allows you to enjoy fresh air, perpetual peace, open road, and wild natures.
+Tent camping allows you to enjoy fresh air, perpetual peace, open road, and wild nature.

 Many of us like to spend an evening around a campfire and roasting marshmallows.
 At the same time, a strange fear comes in mind as you may need to sleep in the ground with no heat and AC.
 Also, many of us worried about choosing a camping tent, setting up a tent cot, and so on.

 Especially when you are camping for the first time, it may be a little daunting.
 For beginners, camping is not less than a project.
 It requires some additional preparation and gears.
 Besides, when you are diving into the wild world, it requires a little research and thoughtful homework.
 With proper training, things may not be so complicated.